X

 Operator

-And one.
-The first question comes from the line of Vignesh Iyer with frequent investments.
+Thank you, sir.
+We will now begin the question-and-answer session.
+[Operator Instructions] The first question comes from the line of Vignesh Iyer with Sequent Investments.
 Please go ahead.

 Vignesh Iyer

 Hello.
-Yeah, so my first question is more on the overall industry as such from point of view of dab?
-So can you help us understand how is the inventory situation when it comes to DAB post the Ruby season?
-I mean and how are we set up for upcoming Kharik season in terms of requirement of DAP vs availability of DAP?
+Yeah, sir my first question is more on the overall industry as such from point of view of DAB.
+So can you help us understand how is the inventory situation when it comes to DAP post the rabi season?
+And how are we set up for upcoming Kharif season in terms of requirement of DAP vs availability of DAP?

 Vignesh Iyer